 But why does this even matter?

-Imagine this: I go to a doctor because I’m having pain in my shoulder.
+Brown gives this tangible example: I go to a doctor because I’m having pain in my shoulder.
 But when the doctor asks me to describe the pain, all I can do is cry.
 I can’t express when it hurts, specifically where in my shoulder I feel pain, whether the pain is dull or sharp, how often it hurts, which movements exacerbate the pain, how long it’s been hurting, how I injured myself in the first place, etc.

 How can I possibly treat my shoulder pain effectively if I can’t articulate what I’m feeling?!